BatchClayderman/LaTeXChecker/README.md

 This is an implementation for checking LaTeX source files using multiple typesetting styles for one manuscript.

-None of the versions earlier than ``v3.0`` of the script will modify any LaTeX source files, which run in read-only mode.

 | Version range | Major feature | Recommended version |
 | --- | --- | --- |
 | [``v0.0``, ``v1.0``] | The input is a folder while the script runs in read-only mode. | ``v1.0`` |